Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

   min = 0
 }

-# This ensures we have unique CAF compliant names for our resources.
+# This ensures you have unique CAF compliant names for our resources.
 module "naming" {
   source  = "Azure/naming/azurerm"
   version = "0.3.0"